 Even if you have several QA specialists, this doesn’t guarantee a flawless app.
 AI-driven tools don’t guarantee as well.
 However, they can simulate complex user paths, monitoring multiple scenarios and edge cases that may not be feasible for manual testers to cover.

-E-commerce platforms utilize AI to cover various purchasing scenarios.
+E-commerce platforms and SaaS teams use AI testing for startups to cover complex purchasing and subscription scenarios.
 Financial apps use AI to prevent fraud.
 Healthcare projects leverage artificial intelligence testing to safeguard sensitive data.

 The key takeaway: AI usually understands many more possible scenarios than humans due to the much larger data base it was taught on.